We continue our in-depth look at Growcasting’s Five Tools of Effective Broadcasting with my favorite industry topic–Quality of Information.

 Assuming that Jones really did attempt his best Nomar Garciaparra impression, and that he really did put on a show during batting practice, both statements pass the accuracy test.
 Both are mechanically sound, have the ability to fit into a cohesive broadcast structure, and can be delivered to the listener charismatically.
-You can even argue that based on their level of detail, both statements contain substance.

 Nevertheless, statement number two is of much greater quality, and there’s really no comparison.
 The second statement offers a high degree of substance and relevance.
 The first statement is pure fluff.

 Fluff is irrelevant information that adds nothing to the listener’s experience.
-Filling in a proverbial blank with fluff is the broadcasting equivalent of giving away an at bat or not hustling to first base.
+Filling in a blank with fluff is the broadcasting equivalent of giving away an at bat or not hustling to first base.
 It’s painfully obvious to the entire audience, it insults the listener’s intelligence, and it degrades our industry as a whole.
 Resort to fluff enough times, and you’ll become the type of radio guy where listeners tune in “just to hear the score” and then go back to whatever else it was they were doing.
-When this happens, every one loses out (the listener, the team, the sport, and the actual broadcaster).
+When this happens, everyone loses out (the listener, the team, the sport, and the actual broadcaster).
 Don’t be a fluffcaster.